telerik/kendo-theme-default/docs/index.md

 ---
 title: Overview
-description: "Preview and install the Kendo UI Default theme and style the Kendo UI components in Angular/React projects."
+description: "Preview and install the Kendo UI Default theme and style the Kendo UI components in Angular and React projects."
 slug: preview_kendothemedefault
 position: 1
 ---